THE MEASURED DUTY OF CARE

 The ‘measured duty of care’ is a duty to take such steps as are reasonable to prevent or minimise the risk of physical damage occurring to another occupier of land.
 It is a ‘measured duty of care’ in recognition of the fact that the damage has not been brought about directly by the landowner.
 Liability arises because the landowner is in a position to remove a hazard which will give rise to the injury, if it is not abated.
 This may be, for instance, some danger left on the land by a trespasser (such a blockage to a drain), or the consequence of some natural event (such as a tree which has caught fire after having been struck by lightning).

-A series of cases from 1940 (Sedleigh-Denfield, 1940; Goldman, 1967; Leakey, 1980) established the existence of this duty (and in so-doing aligned the law of private nuisance with public nuisance).
-Whilst it may seem surprising today, the recognition of a positive duty of this nature on the part of a landowner was new in 1940.
+A series of cases from 1940 (Sedleigh-Denfield, 1940; Goldman, 1967; Leakey, 1980) established the existence of this duty.
+The recognition of a positive duty of this nature on the part of a landowner was new in 1940 and a significant development.
 Previously, a landowner had no obligation to take steps to prevent or abate a hazard from causing a nuisance to its neighbour.
 After all, the landowner had not caused either the hazard or the nuisance.

-This outcome was achieved by recognising the existence of a duty of care in negligence ancillary to the claim in nuisance.
+This outcome was achieved by recognising the existence of a duty of care in negligence ancillary to the claim in nuisance (albeit that the scope of the duty is limited to form a ‘measured’ duty of care).
 In the form in which the obligation was first established, it was necessary to show that the landowner had either ‘continued’ or ‘adopted’ a nuisance occurring on its land.
 The continuance or adoption of a nuisance is no longer clearly a prerequisite of a claim in private nuisance.
 A breach of the measured duty of care is a means of ensuring that a landowner does not fail to act.
-There is no longer a strict demarcation between nuisance and negligence.
-In some cases the law of negligence has taken over.
+There is no longer a strict demarcation between nuisance and negligence (although the scope of the duty is different).

 In this section, more will be said about three landmark cases which defined this type of nuisance.
 Its wider ambit today will be examined as well as its scope.
 It has had a variety of applications, and its principles are still being worked out.